entangledcognition/youtube-playlist-syncronizer/README.md

 ### Running the project
 1. Run Google-login.py and it creates user_playlist.json file
-2. Run utils.py and it creates folders and started syncing viedos in selected parent directory
+2. Run utils.py and it creates folders and started syncing videos in selected parent directory

 Note: It is always better to run this program in vpn network.